Erimo, Hokkaido: Events

 In September, around the time that kelp harvesting is finished the townspeople have an Autumn Festival.
 Each district has their own festival in which men from around town carry a portable shrine throughout the city to pray to and give thanks to the Shinto gods of the town.

 On the first Sunday of October the town has its Gifts from the Sea and Mountains Festival (えりも海と山の幸フェスティバル, Erimo-umi-to-yama-no-sachi-fesutibaru).
 While this event showcases Erimo's local products, the most popular attraction is the "salmon snag."
 There is also a raffle and "rice cake throw 'n' catch."

 Sports

 Its volleyball prowess aside, Erimo has an outstanding youth judo program.
 Judo is included in the physical education curriculum at both the junior high school and the high school levels.
-The town is home to the upper elementary school level reigning champion of Hokkaido, who placed first in his category at the prefectural competition of 2015.
-Its team as a whole placed third overall in the same 2015 tournament.
-For consecutive years, Erimo's youth judo team has been invited to and competed on a national scale at the annual Tokyo youth judo tournament.

 Climate

+Erimo has an oceanic climate (Köppen Cfb) bordering on the humid continental climate (Köppen Dfb) type, with warm summers and cold winters.
+The surrounding waters result in cooler summers and milder winters.
+The strong influence of the Tsushima current also produces significant seasonal lag, with August having the warmest daily mean, as well as September, October and December having warmer weather compared to July, June and March respectively.